CatGamer7/rns/README.md

 # RNS - Rust Neko Server
 A small learning project that takes its roots from ["the book"](https://doc.rust-lang.org/book/).
 It aims to create a customizable web server executable.
+Meow :3

 # Learning objectives
 As a learning project, it aims to explore at least these topics: